Materials-Consortia/OPTIMADE/optimade.rst

 ~~~~~~~~

 - **Description**: The standard InChIKey identifier of the structure, as laid out by the `InChI Trust <https://www.inchi-trust.org>`_
+  Standard InChIKey is non-unique, thus the same InChIKey can be assigned to several different structures.
 - **Type**: string
 - **Requirements/Conventions**: